patternfly/patternfly-react/packages/react-core/src/next/components/Modal/examples/Modal.md

 ### No header or footer

+To exclusively present information in a modal, remove the header and/or footer.

-When no header or footer is added to the model, make sure to add the `aria-label` prop since there is no title.
+When a modal has no header or footer, make sure to add an `aria-label` explicitly stating this, so that those using assistive technologies can understand this context.

 ```ts file="./ModalNoHeaderFooter.tsx"